meharbhutta/react-native-manage-wallpaper/README.md

 Then,
 For Home use TYPE.HOME
 For Lock use TYPE.LOCK
-For Home & LOCK use TYPE.BOTH
+For Home & Lock use TYPE.BOTH

 ##### Note: No support for setting wallpaper on Lock Screen for android version < 24 (Nougat).